-Another measure Apple has taken to help with the impact of coronavirus is allowing Apple Card customers to skip their March payments with no penalty or interest.
+One measure Apple has taken to help with the impact of the coronavirus pandemic is allowing Apple Card customers to skip their payments with no penalty or interest.
 However, the offer isn’t automatic, read on for how to get it set up for your account.

-Over the weekend, Apple started sharing emails with Apple Card customers giving a heads up that it would be allowing them to skip this month’s payment without interest.
+Over the weekend, Apple started sharing emails with Apple Card customers giving a heads up that it would be allowing them to skip payments without interest.

-How to skip March Apple Card payment without interest
+How to skip your Apple Card payment without interest

 - In the Wallet app on your iPhone, you can send a message to Apple Card support asking saying something like, “I’d like to enroll in the Customer Assistance Program.”